gum3k/CSS-Parser/README.md

-# CSS-Scraper
+# CSS-Parser

-CSS-Scraper is a simple C++ application designed to scrape CSS files for specific content or structure.
-The program extracts and processes information from stylesheets, allowing users to analyze and manipulate CSS data.
+CSS-Parser is a C++ application that parses CSS files and extracts relevant information.
+It is designed to analyze and manipulate the structure and content of stylesheets, making it easier to process and use CSS data programmatically.

 ## Features
-- Scrapes CSS files and extracts relevant details.
+- Parses CSS files and extracts information about CSS rules.
-- Provides functionality to analyze and process CSS properties.
+- Supports various CSS properties and selectors.
+- Allows for easy extraction and manipulation of styles.

 ## Requirements
 - C++ Compiler (C++11 or later)